ericoporto/ags-manual-wiki/Introduction.md

 Adventure Game Studio

-Copyright 1999-2011 Chris Jones and 2011-2019 various contributors
+Copyright 1999-2011 Chris Jones and 2011-2020 various contributors

 ---

 Welcome to AGS!

-Adventure Game Studio allows you to create your own point-and-click adventure games like the old Sierra and LucasArts classics, but with modern features such as digital music and alpha blending.
+Adventure Game Studio allows you to create your own point-and-click adventure games like the old Sierra and LucasArts classics.

 AGS is based around an easy-to-use IDE, where you can set up all the parts of your game, and then add some script to process game events.